-The Board found that you served on active duty in the Navy from 11 December 1981 to 22 December 1984, when you were discharged by reason of motion sickness, a condition, not a disability, interfering with your performance of duty.
-You were assigned a reenlistment code of RE-3X, as provided for in regulations in effect at that time.
+The Board found that you served on active duty in the Navy from 4 April to 28 November 1995, when you were discharged for the convenience of the government because of enuresis, a condition, not a disability, interfering with your performance of duty.
+You were assigned a reentry code of RE-4, as permitted by governing directives.
+Available records indicate that you had a long history of bedwetting that you concealed during the course of your pre-enlistment processing.